Backcountry Course in Canada

 * This course does not offer a job placement as an off-piste guide.
 It provides the AST1 certification and training to take the first step to becoming one.
 The job placement as an instructor applies to all Snowminds Instructors who take this course as an upgrade.

-***Especially for the backcountry course, it is required that you have touring equipment, which includes the following: skis with touring bindings or split-board (or snowshoes), skins, transceiver, probe, and shovel.
+***Especially for the backcountry course, it is required that you have touring equipment, which includes the following: skis with touring bindings or split-board (or snowshoes), skins, transceivers, probes, and shovels.
+All of this equipment can be pre-purchased in Sun Peaks to ensure proper selection.
+You may contact Bodie at [email protected] for details.

 WHO CAN APPLY?